paulbranchaud/mica-doc/index.rst

 ..
-Agate documentation master file, created by sphinx-quickstart on Mon Apr  9 11:43:58 2018.
+Mica documentation master file, created by sphinx-quickstart on Mon Apr  9 11:43:58 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-OBiBa Agate Documentation
+OBiBa Mica Documentation
 =========================

-Targeted at individual studies and study consortia, `OBiBa <http://obiba.org/>`_ software stack (Opal, Mica2 etc.) provides a software solution for epidemiological data management, analysis and publication.
+Targeted at individual studies and study consortia, `OBiBa <http://obiba.org/>`_ software stack (Opal, Mica etc.) provides a software solution for epidemiological data management, analysis and publication.
 While `Opal <http://www.obiba.org/pages/products/opal/>`_, the core data warehouse application, provides all the necessary tools to import, transform and describe data, `Mica <http://www.obiba.org/pages/products/mica/>`_ provides everything needed to build personalized web data portals and publish content of research activities of both studies and consortia.
 Based on the content defined in Mica, `Drupal <https://www.drupal.org/>`_ is the preferred platform to build your personalized web portal.

-Agate is the `OBiBa <http://obiba.org/>`_'s central authentication server which intends to be easy to install and to use.
-Agate centralizes also some user related services such as profile management, and a notification system using emails.
+Mica is to be used with `Agate <http://www.obiba.org/pages/products/agate/>`_, the `OBiBa <http://obiba.org/>`_'s central authentication server which centralizes user related services such as profile management, and a notification system using emails.

 .. toctree::
    :maxdepth: 1